bis-med-it/SDMX-dashboard-generator/CONTRIBUTING.md

     git push origin feature/your-feature-name
     ```

-6. Open a Pull Request (PR) on the original repository's main branch with a clear title and description.
+6. Open a Pull Request (PR) on the original repository's main branch following the this [Pull Request template](/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md).

 ## Review Process

 All pull requests will be reviewed by project maintainers.
 Constructive feedback and collaboration are welcome.
 Once your PR is approved, it will be merged into the project.